 Any professional planning for a career as a business analyst will need a comprehensive understanding of economic theory and fiscal strategy.
 In addition to micro and macroeconomics courses, you’ll study ECO 406 Business Cycles and Growth, and learn how to analyze economic fluctuations and their impact on corporations and consumers.

 An entrepreneurship degree is about much more than fueling your desire to work independently and be your own boss.
 A future business analyst will benefit from lessons in risk analysis and strategic planning.
 The program will also teach you how to develop a business plan that requires forethought and a growth strategy.
-An entrepreneurship degree will also broaden your skillset, with courses such as BUS 433 New Business Strategy and ACC 205 Principles of Accounting I, making you a more versatile and desirable candidate in the eyes of employers.
+An entrepreneurship degree will also broaden your skillset, with courses such as ACC 205 Principles of Accounting I, making you a more versatile and desirable candidate in the eyes of employers.

 If you’re looking for a degree that will prepare you for a business analyst career, with a strong emphasis on critical thinking, evaluating processes, and data-driven decision-making, you should strongly consider a degree in business information systems.
-A convergence of business and technology courses, a Bachelor of Arts in Business Information Systems covers database management and business law, and includes courses such as INF 340 Business Systems Analysis and MGT 497 Strategic Technology Planning for Organizations.
+A convergence of business and technology courses, a Bachelor of Arts in Business Information Systems covers database management and business law, and includes courses such as MGT 497 Strategic Technology Planning for Organizations.